 CTM's NATIONAL RUNNER UP from 2020!

 In 2020, Emily Ge of Jefferson Middle School was named the runner up in the National Young Playwrights for Change competition.
-Her play "Shared Ignorance" was performed at CTM's Virtual Young Playwrights Festival.
-Click here to see Emily's play and the entire festival.
+Her play "Shared Ignorance" was performed at 2020 AATE National Conference (as well as at CTM's Young Playwrights Festival).
+Congrats, Emily!

 CTM's NATIONAL WINNER from 2018!